lue97/j2t/README.md

   -h  --help     Print help information
   -o  --output   Sets the output file.
 Reads from STDIN by default -i  --input    Sets the input file.
-Writes to STDOUT by default -f  --format   Output format..
+Writes to STDOUT by default -f  --format   Output format.
 Default: list
   -P  --prefix   Field prefix
   -H  --headers  If headers should be printed
   -m  --merge    Merges type and content for fields with multiple types